 And of course, the highlight of St. Peter’s Square is the magnific St. Peter’s Basilica.

 👉 Top Tip: Plan your visit and arrive early at the Vatican City, the lines to get to the Basilicas can get pretty crazy, so prepare yourself to wait for hours in line, under the sun, rain, or in cold weather.
-Early in the morning is the best time to visit as most of the tourists still didn’t arrive in the square.
+Early in the morning is the best time to visit as most of the tourists still didn’t arrive at the square.

 St. Peter’s Basilica